HadrienGardeur/audiobook-manifest/README.md

 - it must include a `@type` element that identifies the manifest as an audiobook using the bib extension to schema.org: `http://bib.schema.org/Audiobook`
 - it must include a `duration` element that provides the total duration of the audiobook
-- it must also include the `readBy` element
+- it must also include the `narrator` element

 While the format and bitrate of each audio file that constitute the audiobook are provided in the `spine`, it is also recommended to include: